 Android still tends to be the default platform although iOS versions are usually available after a short delay.
 The issue of platform support is more important that it might appear.
 Even if you don’t personally use an iPhone, say, the fact that your favoured contacts do will render any app that doesn’t support both platforms useless if the same app is needed at both ends.
 Some apps integrate with third-party applications, for instance email clients.
 That can be important for businesses – can the app support the preferred communications software used by an organisation and will it work across desktop as well as mobile?
 Some can, some can’t.

-Facebook-owned WhatsApp is to incrementally introduce two-factor authentication to all of its users as an optional added layer of security.
+In February 2017 WhatsApp incrementally introduced two-factor authentication to all of its users as an optional added layer of security.

 Two-factor authentication essentially means verifying your identity twice – and in this case users will choose to access their account through a six-digit number.
 WhatsApp users will need to enable the feature through their settings and once switched on, the passcode will remain on the associated account, no matter which device it's being accessed through.